 A turn-based spy training program for iPhone and iPad, available on the App Store.
-Face off against a friend in Cold War Europe.
+Face off against a friend in Cold War Europe, or challenge the world in online play.
 Sneak to gain cover, control cities' informants to capture areas of the map, deduce your target's location – or trick them into revealing it – and strike to win the round.

-Based on a fictional board game created to train spies in the 1960s, Two Spies supports play over local wireless, "pass and play", internet play against a friend, plus a training bot that can help players learn the ropes.
+Based on a fictional board game created to train spies in the 1960s, Two Spies supports Quick Matches online, playing with friends over local wireless, "pass and play", or the internet, plus a training bot that can help players learn the ropes.

 Rounds are played in real time but only take a few minutes each, making Two Spies a great game to enjoy over a beer – or a martini.
 Strategy plays a role, but deception and thinking "one step ahead" is half of the fun.

 All the way back in 2014, Steamclock's Allen Pike had the itch to prototype a game, and a desire learn Swift – Apple's latest programming language.
 Inspired by boardgame-like turn-based games like Letterpress, a coding-intense weekend resulted in a prototype spy strategy game.
 After some highly scientific playtesting at a local bar, the conclusion was swift: it was fun!

 Although Steamclock generally makes consumer and productivity apps, the founding team has a long background in game development – co-founder Nigel Brooke worked at Radical Entertainment, later part of Activision, for a decade before going indie.
 As such, Two Spies was a popular side project to pick up for a few weeks of iteration here and there, between other projects.
 In this way it was a real team effort and great testbed for new technologies and Swift language features.